Lower School (Preschool-Fourth Grade)

 8/9s student dribbling basketball

-For 45 minutes, three times a week, 8/9s classes participate in physical education.
+For 45 minutes, twice times a week, third grade (8/9s) classes participate in physical education.
 Children are encouraged to develop strength and endurance through fitness activities to build a foundation for a lifetime appreciation of fitness.
-The emphasis of physical education classes in the 8/9s is to develop social skills and appropriate team play.
+The emphasis of physical education classes at this time is to develop social skills and appropriate team play.
 Students are introduced to skills and equipment and participate in a variety of team sports, including lead-up games in team handball, soccer, basketball, floor hockey, and softball.
-This grade level plays competitive games as well as recreational tag games for a balanced approach to group play.
+This grade level plays competitive games, as well as recreational tag games, for a balanced approach to group play.

 Middle School boy in math class